EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 }
 ```

-A Struts 2 action class not necessarily but usually extends `ActionSupport` and usual entry point is again `execute()` method without any parameters.
-In Struts 2 action classes are not singleton and creates instance for each request, so Class scope variables can be used.
-Struts 2 finally injects HttpServletRequest into ServletRequestAware actions to complete the request flow.
+A Struts 2 action class will usually (but not necessarily) extend `ActionSupport` and the usual entry point is again the `execute` method, this time however, without any parameters.
+In Struts 2 action classes are not singletons.
+Instead an instance of the action class is created for each request, so class scope variables can be used safely, alleviating many thread-safety concerns from Struts 1 actions.
+Struts 2 will inject a `HttpServletRequest` for the current request into actions implementing the `ServletRequestAware` interface, allowing you access to the underlying request object.

 #### Action Configuration

-In Struts 1 applications action configurations are made in `struts-config.xml` located in `WEB-INF` directory.
+In Struts 1 applications, action configurations are made in `struts-config.xml` located in the `WEB-INF` directory.
 Struts 1 applications need to configure actions and action form beans in this configuration file.

 ```XML
 <struts-config>